 It sharpened his perceptions and enabled him to see through the high-sounding phrases that swell the human breast, it unlocked for him the mysteries of the human mind and of his own, it made him clear-sighted, it showed him life from the inside and revealed to him the fundamental motives behind what men say and do.
 But what did he see?
-Absurdity and wretchedness absurdity and wretchedness.
+Absurdity and wretchedness-absurdity and wretchedness.

 And with the torment and the pride of such insight came loneliness; for he could not feel at ease among the innocent, among the light of heart and dark of understanding, and they shrank from the sign on his brow.
-But at the same time he savored ever more sweetly the delight of words and of form, for he would often remark (and had already written the observation down) that mere knowledge of human psychology would in itself infallibly make us despondent if we were not cheered and kept alert by the satisfaction of expressing it . . .
+But at the same time his pleasure in words and in the form of words grew sweeter and sweeter; for he would often remark (and had already written the observation down) that mere knowledge of human psychology would in itself infallibly make us despondent if we were not cheered and kept alert by the satisfaction of expressing it ...

-He lived in large cities in the south, for he felt that his art would ripen more lushly in the southern sun; and perhaps it was heredity on his mother's side that drew him there.
+He lived in large cities and in the south, for he felt that his art would ripen more lushly in the southern sun; and perhaps it was heredity on his mother's side that drew him there.
 But because his heart was dead and had no love in it, he fell into carnal adventures, far into the hot guilty depths of sensuality, although such experiences cost him intense suffering.
-Perhaps it was because of something inside him inherited from his father from the tall, pensive, neatly dressed man with the wild flower in his buttonhole-that he suffered so much there: something that often stirred within him the faint nostalgic recollection of a more heartfelt joy he had once known and which now, amid these other pleasures, he could never recapture.
+Perhaps it was something inside him inherited from his father -from the tall, pensive, neatly dressed man with the wild flower in his buttonhole-that suffered so much in those far-off regions: something that often stirred within him the faint nostalgic recollection of a more heartfelt joy he had once known and which now, amid these other pleasures, he could never recapture.

 He was seized by revulsion, by a hatred of the senses, by a craving for purity and decency and peace of mind; and yet he was breathing the atmosphere of art, the mild, sweet, heavily fragrant air of a continual spring in which everything sprouts and burgeons and germinates in mysterious procreative delight.
 And so he could do no more than let himself be cast helplessly to and fro between gross extremes, between icy intellectuality on the one hand and devouring feverish lust on the other.
-The life he lived was exhausting, tormented by remorse, extravagant, dissipated and monstrous, and one which Tonio Kröger himself in his heart of hearts abhorred.
+The life he lived was exhausting, tormented by remorse, egregious, extravagant and unnatural, and one which Tonio Kröger himself in his heart of hearts abhorred.
 "How far astray I have gone!" he would sometimes think.
 "How was it possible for me to become involved in all these eccentric adventures?
-After all, I wasn't born a gypsy in a green caravan . . ."
+After all, I wasn't born a gypsy in a green caravan..."